 If you become terminally ill, and your life expectancy is less than 12 months, your entire cover amount will be paid out.

 A beneficiary is the person nominated to receive the pay-out in the event of your death.
-1Life allows you to nominate up to 6 (six) beneficiaries on your policy.
+1Life allows you to nominate up to 10 (ten) beneficiaries on your policy.
 You can allocate a percentage of the cover amount to each beneficiary.
 The percentages you allocate to each beneficiary must equal 100% of the total cover amount.

 If you do not nominate a beneficiary, 1Life will pay the cover amount into your estate.
 It can take a long time to settle an estate, which could mean that the dependants left behind will not have access to this money until the estate is settled.
 It is important to ensure that you have a will in place, which would assist with the settlement of the estate.
 This could speed up the process.
-You can download a free will from our website.
 1Life always encourages our clients to nominate a beneficiary on their policies.

 In the event of a claim being paid out to a minor beneficiary (under the age of 18 years) the following will apply: